BrenPatF/Sandbox/README.md

 # Timer_Set
-Oracle PL/SQL packaage that facilitates code timing for instrumentation and other purposes, with very small footprint in both code and resource usage.
+Oracle PL/SQL package that facilitates code timing for instrumentation and other purposes, with very small footprint in both code and resource usage.
 Construction and reporting require only a single line each, regardless of how many timers are included in a set.

 ## Usage (extract from main_col_group.sql)
 ```sql